Farragut North at Southwark Playhouse

 Photos: Robert Workman

-Farragut North is on at Southwark Playhouse until 5th October 2013, for further information or to book visit here.
+Farragut North is at Southwark Playhouse until 5th October 2013.
+For further information or to book visit the theatre’s website here.